Last updated on March 17, 2023 by Wandering our World

-Greece excels when it comes to towns and islands with the ‘wow’ factor.
+Whilst Spain probably edges the battle when it comes to cities worth visiting (as we’ll show you further down), Greece still excels when it comes to towns and pretty islands with the ‘wow’ factor.

-The historic and ancient capital of Athens is well worth a night or two, and is home to iconic buildings such as the 5th century BC Acropolis and Parthenon.
-The museum at the Acropolis is full of artefacts from Ancient Greece and a must for any history buff.
+The historic and ancient capital of Athens is well worth staying in for a night or two, and is home to iconic buildings such as the 5th century BC Acropolis and Parthenon.
+The museum at the Acropolis is full of artefacts from Ancient Greece and is a must for any history buff.

 Situated beside the Acropolis is our favorite area of Athens – Plaka.
 The quaint streets in this neighborhood wind their way up hilly slopes and are adorned with flower pots and tiny independent shops selling jewellery and clothes.
 With family-run taverns and boutique coffee shops, this is one of the best places in Athens – and Greece – to grab a bite to eat and watch the world go by.

 But the title of Greece’s most picturesque town may go to Agios Nikolaos – a little port settlement on the island of Crete.